mitchell-lang/docs/mitchell_lib_doc.md

 ##### Methods

 - Mlrandom.
     + `void init()`.
-Init Mlrandom module.
+Initialize the Mlrandom module.
     + `int rand()`.
 Return a random integer.
     + `int uniformInt(int l, int h)`.
-Return a integer in range [l, h).
+Return an integer in range [l, h).
     + `real uniformReal(real l, real h)`.
 Return a real number in range [l, h).

 #### mlarray

 An array can grow automatically.
-If the index exceeds the current size, the length of array will be doubled.
+If a supplied index exceeds the current size, the length of the array will be increased to accommodate the new index.

 ##### Dependencies